Cosmo Park

 Columbia Cosmopolitan Recreation Area, commonly referred to as Cosmo Park, is a city park in Columbia, Missouri.
 At 533 acre, it is the largest park in Columbia.
 It is also the location of the annual Show-Me State Games.
+Many soccer, football, lacrosse, softball, baseball, golf, mountain bike, and skateboard tournaments and events are hosted at Cosmo.

 History

 The park is built on the location of the former Columbia Municipal Airport.
 The runways were rebuilt as parking lots, and the old layout of the airport can be seen in aerial imagery.

 On September 17, 2007, the park was proposed as a possible location for Columbia's third high school.
 On October 10, 2007 City Council rejected this proposal.